-The chapter begins with a review of skills for thinking, to include: observation, suspending judgment, self-regulation, and perspective-taking.
-The focus then shifts to the intercultural communication skills for interacting, to include: leveraging communication styles, employing effective interaction skills, active and appreciative listening, managing paralanguage use and perception, and decoding nonverbal messages.
+This chapter begins with a review of skills for thinking, which include observation, suspending judgment, self-regulation, and perspective-taking.
+The focus then shifts to the intercultural communication skills for interacting, which include leveraging communication styles, employing effective interaction skills, active and appreciative listening, managing paralanguage use and perception, and decoding nonverbal messages.
 The chapter concludes with applications: building rapport, identifying and managing culture shock, and working with an interpreter.
-The intent here is to make these skills more transparent and accessible so as to ensure you have the requisite understanding of how they can help you do your job more effectively.31
+The intent is to make these skills more transparent and accessible to ensure you understand how they can help you do your job more effectively.1